Doctoror/Android-MVPVM-Architecture-Demo/README.md

 # Disclaimer
-For time saving only one feature (groups list) is covered by unit tests.

 You will also find a TODO that states that the currency should not be hardcoded, as I decided to leave out this functionality to save development time.